Visitors to STEGH

 • Anytime 24 hours a day, 7 days a week.

-• Obstetric Triage: One (1) visitor at a time.
+• Obstetrical Triage: One (1) care partner is permitted at a time.

 Neonatal Intensive Care Unit:

-• Parents and siblings aged 6+ may visit the NICU, with a maximum of two visitors at a time (e.g., one parent and one sibling).
+• Parents and siblings aged six and up may visit the NICU, with a maximum of two visitors at a time (e.g., one parent and one sibling).
 Due to space limitations, only two additional relatives identified by the parents may visit, and these individuals must remain consistent throughout the infant's stay.
 Further restrictions may occur during periods of unit outbreak.

 Outpatients and Emergency Department: